Marketing-Speak Is the Protocol

 User: outside of the knee. usually hits around mile 10, especially downhill. i've been icing it but it's not getting better

 The user never said “physical therapist.”
 The user never said “sports injury rehab.”
 The prompt inferred the service from the problem.
-And the keyword version of this query — “knee pain running” — would have lost the marathon context, the chronicity, the downhill specificity.
+The qualifier “race eight weeks out” matched an advertiser who specifically positions around staying in training, not generic rehab.
+The keyword version of this query, “knee pain running,” would have lost the marathon context, the timeline, the downhill specificity.
 The positioning statement preserves all of it.

 What Didn’t Need to Be Invented